Contents

 Project Design Document

-For each specific Project to be evaluated under this Protocol, the Project Proponent must document project characteristics in a Project Design Document (PDD), as outlined in Section 3.2 of the Isometric Standard.
+For each specific Project to be evaluated under this Protocol, the Project Proponent must document project characteristics in a Project Design Document (PDD), as outlined in Documentation section of the Isometric Standard.
 The PDD will form the basis for Project Verification and evaluation in accordance with this Protocol, and must include consideration of processes unique to DAC, for example:

 Validation and Verification

-Projects must be validated and Project net CO2e removals verified by an independent third party, consistent with the requirements described in this Protocol, as well as in Section 4 of the Isometric Standard.
+Projects must be validated and Project net CO2e removals verified by an independent third party, consistent with the requirements described in this Protocol, as well as in the Validation and Verification Section of the Isometric Standard.

 The Validation and Verification Body (VVB) must consider following requisite components: